 There are many good college basketball teams that perform well during March Madness, the challenge for conference championships, and those that are constantly winning games.
 Then, you’ll find programs that are able to consistently do all of these things season after season, regularly finding themselves contenders for national championships.
 These are the top programs in college basketball.
 While each program has unique features that make them great, many share similar characteristics.

 Each program that made it onto my list doesn’t have seasonal supporters or casual followers, they have diehard fans that live and breathe basketball.
-To earn a reputation as a top program, a team must have passionate boosters that back the team and a rabid fanbase.
+To earn a reputation as a top Best Basketball College Programs, a team must have passionate boosters that back the team and a rabid fanbase.
 Michigan, Kentucky, and Kanas have some of the most intense fans in all of college basketball.

 For any top basketball program, recruiting is considered the lifeblood.
 If a head coach and staff fail to bring in top-level talent, then their program isn’t going to stay on top for long.
 A basketball program in general is a major recruiting factor and one that tends to draw in the best high school players.
 These are considered the destination programs, the ones that can lead to a career in the NBA.
 The best head coaches are very selective when they choose a player, matching a player’s skills to their system, looking for talent that can complement or match their style of play.

 Every major college in the country will have a weight room.
-The top basketball programs will heavily invest in state of the art training facilities, in order to utilize the most effective techniques for their team.
-Full-time conditioning and strength directors are on staff and have a main goal of enhancing a player’s performance while reducing their chances of injury.
-In the past, players and coaches were leery concerning the negative impact that weight training had on a player’s hoop skills.
-However, now that the benefits of lifting are well-known, players are lifting heavy like never before, which is why you no longer see the same type of scrawny basketball players on the court that you did a couple of decades ago.
+The top basketball college programs invest in modern training facilities to use effective techniques for their team.
+They have full-time conditioning and strength directors to improve player performance and prevent injuries.
+In the past, players and coaches were cautious about weight training affecting hoop skills.
+But now, players lift heavy weights to get stronger, resulting in fewer scrawny basketball players on the court today compared to a few decades ago.

 While winning is important any time during the basketball season, regular conference championships and season victories are definitely noteworthy.
 However, a trip to the final four will put a team and their coach into a whole new category.
 Programs tend to move into a select status based on what they accomplish during late March.